AMUG Board of Directors

-Thomas has been with FCA, LLC for more than 31 years, with 24 years as Supervisor – Vehicle Engineering Development, Rapid Prototyping Development, Wood, Plastic, CNC, and Carbon Fiber Shops.
-He has over 31 years of experience in automotive design and engineering and more than 27 years of experience in rapid prototyping/ Additive Manufacturing.
-Along with publishing numerous articles in the field of rapid prototyping, rapid tooling, Additive Manufacturing and photoelastic stress analysis using Stereolithography, he has been a presenter/speaker at many technical conferences.
+Thomas has been with FCA, LLC for more than 34 years, with 24 years as Supervisor – Vehicle Engineering Development, Rapid Prototyping Development, Wood, Plastic, CNC, and Carbon Fiber Shops.
+He has over 35 years of experience in automotive design and engineering and more than 30 years of experience in rapid prototyping/additive manufacturing.
+Along with publishing numerous articles in the field of rapid prototyping, rapid tooling, additive manufacturing and photoelastic stress analysis using stereolithography, he has been a presenter/speaker at many technical conferences.

-Thomas has been on the AMUG Executive Board at Event Manager since 1993 and is also a Advisor with the Society of Manufacturing Engineers includes 23+ years on the Advisory Committee for the Rapid Prototyping & Manufacturing Conference; co-chair of the Bright Minds Mentor Program; Board of Advisors, Rapid Prototyping Association of SME; and, AUTOFACT Advisory Committee.
-He is currently a Technical Advisor for the RAPID event and holds the Master Level Certificate for Rapid Prototyping.
+Thomas has been on the AMUG Executive Board as Event Manager since 1993.
+He is the recipient of the AMUG Distinguished INnovative Operator (DINO) Award, the AMUG President’s Award, and the AMUG Distinguished Service Award for his 25+ years on the Executive Board.
+In addition to his service to AMUG, Thomas has served as an SME advisor on several committees spanning 25 years, including the Rapid Prototyping & Manufacturing Conference, Rapid Prototyping Association of SME, AUTOFACT Advisory Board; and, he was co-chair of the Bright Minds Mentor Program.
+Currently, Thomas is an advisor for the RAPID + TCT Conference and he holds the Rapid Technologies and Additive Manufacturing Master level certificate.
 In 2007, Thomas was voted by his industry peers as one of the Top 25 Most Influential People in Rapid Product Development and Rapid Manufacturing by TCT Magazine (UK).
 TCT Magazine is the leader in RP/AM and RP/AM related technologies.

 Secretary & Director